Academic Options

 Students wanting to transfer in graduate course credit from a previous program at Penn prior to matriculation into their current Engineering degree, are treated as transfer credit as well.
 The maximum allowance is for classes taken either internally at Penn in another program, from an external institution, or combination of both.

-Students should discuss procedures with their program/admin coordinator, then complete the Transfer of Credit form.
+Students should discuss procedures with their program/admin coordinator and then complete the Transfer of Credit form.
 Only courses with grades of ‘B’ or higher will be reviewed.
 Courses taken as pass/fail are not reviewable for transfer.
 The course credit will be transferred in, not the course grade and credit transfers do not impact GPA.
-Courses taken under a certificate program, study abroad, or online, are not allowed and they will not be reviewed or considered for transfer.
+Courses taken under a certificate program, study abroad, or online are not allowed, and they will not be reviewed or considered for transfer.
 Transfer credit must be taken prior to matriculation at Penn as students cannot be enrolled in two schools at once.
 Courses are held to a time limit of five (5) years from the date the course was taken.
 New/incoming students cannot submit a transfer credit request prior to the course selection deadline of their first semester.

 Per University policy, courses counted towards and/or listed on an undergraduate degree transcript, will not be considered for graduate credit unless in an approved and awarded accelerated master’s/submatriculation program (PhD policy; Master’s policy).
 Penn does not allow triple counting of courses so the student must be able to show that the courses didn’t count towards the undergraduate degree.